centre-for-humanities-computing/ndhl.neic/project_plan/ndhl_projectplan.md

   | Dec 15, 2020 | Application | . | finalize WS 3 output |

 ## Project cost estimate
-[comment]: # (Specify the number of hours and the expenses required to execute the project, preferably per work area.)

 Cost estimates are in Norwegian crowns (NOK).